dtonhofer/prolog_notes/swi_prolog_string_modes.md

 true.
 ````

-It is a string according to `string/1`?
+Still not a _string_:

 ````
 ?- string("").
 false.
 ````

-## Writing the nonempty string
+#### Writing the nonempty string

+Term-writing it:

+Note that the EURO sign for example is correctly mapped to Unicode `0x8364` and not to something arcane like, say "Windows Codepage 1250" `0x80`.

 ````
 ?- [F|_] = "hello, ▽△ ¡ €", F = 104, integer(F).